If you have specific questions, please contact one of the following:

 Q. How can I participate?

 A. Nobel Prize Dialogue Berlin 2019 is free to attend and registration for the event will open on Monday, 23 September 2019 on this website.
-However, this is on first come, first served basis.
-Registrations via telephone, fax, email or postal mail are not possible.
+Registrations via telephone, fax, e-mail or postal mail are not possible.

 Q. Do I have to pay to attend this event?